marcellino-ornelas/create-components-react/README.md

 ### Examples

-Fist change into the directory that you wish to initailize local settings.
+First navigate into the directory that you wish to initailize local settings.

     cd some/path/to/repo